The FCC Wants To Repeal Net Neutrality, And Companies Like Twitter, Google, And Amazon Aren't Happy

 Amazon:

-The ecommerce company is linking to the Internet Association's Day of Action page midway down its own homepage.
+The e-commerce company is linking to the Internet Association's Day of Action page midway down its own homepage.

 Twitter:

-The social network published a blog post, "Join the Fight for #NetNeutrality," saying that Twitter itself might not exist without net neutrality and arguing for the economic benefits of an internet without fast and slow lanes.
+The social network published a blog post, "Join the Fight for #NetNeutrality," saying that Twitter itself might not exist without net neutrality, and arguing for the economic benefits of an internet without fast and slow lanes.
 "The FCC is moving quickly through a rulemaking process to gut the core entrepreneurial and consumer protections that are the heart of the innovation economy," the company wrote.

 It's also created a unique hashtag for its users: